probsys/amplified-loaded-dice-roller-experiments/README.md

 [c/README.md](c/README.md) and
 [rust/aldr/README.md](rust/aldr/README.md).

-## Running the Experiments
+## Running the experiments

 The following instructions show how to reproduce Figures 4, 5, 6, 8, and 11 from the main paper, as well as other related computations.
 This software is tested on Ubuntu 24.04.
-After installing the dependencies, the notebooks can be run by launching a Jupyter server in the browser:
+After installing the dependencies, the notebooks can be run by launching a Jupyter server in the browser as follows.

 ```sh
 python -m jupyter lab